The Lone Star State’s Unique Geographical Terrain and History Influence Design and Structure

 All around Texas – from the historic homes to the 21st century residences, there are traces of Craftsman, Colonial and Greek Revival, Tudor, Prairie, Tuscan, and Mediterranean designs.

-A five-bedroom house plan with a Tuscan influence, and abundance of living and entertaining space (Home Plan #161-1053).
+This five-bedroom home has a Tuscan influence and an abundance of living and entertaining space (Plan #161-1053).